sheetbase/docs_v1/cli/backend.md

 Deploy new version of the backend.

 - `sheetbase backend deploy` // push and update the web app
+- `sheetbase backend deploy -m "New features"` // with custom message

 ### `install|i`, `uninstall|un`, `run`